dennis-best/jq-selected/README.md

 ###  Options

     $(".foo").selected({
        parent: '.bar',
-       targetClass: 'baz',
+       targetClass: 'baz',    // name only do not include '.' identifier
        selectAll: false       // default is true
     });

+`parent` : Given the selector, (ie. `#id`, `.class`, `ul`), `parent` limits the scope of the selected item(s).

+`targetClass` : accepts class name, (*Don't include the period in the class name*), and will toggle the selected class of the `targetClass`.
+Note: Useful for having a child element toggle its parent's state.

-By default, other items that BEGIN with the same class you clicked (can be .foo or any other class) are toggled.
+`selectAll` : By default, other items that BEGIN with the same class you clicked (can be .foo or any other class) are toggled.
 You can disable this by setting the option selectAll to false.

-You can also specify a parent selector to limit the scope of the selected item.

-And finally, you can choose an alternate class (closest parent element) to add/remove the toggle classes instead of the clicked item.

-    $(".foo").selected({
-       targetClass: 'baz'
-    });

 ###  Styling